HL7/FHIRPath/spec/fluentpath.md

            '${day}-${month}-${year}')

 > Note: All platforms will use their native regular expression implementations, which will commonly be close to the regular expressions in Perl 5, however there are always small differences.
 I don't think we can prescribe any "common" dialect for FluentPath.

-### replace(pattern : string, substitution : string) : string
-A simpler variation of `replaceMatches` that returns the input string with all instances of `pattern` replaced with `substitution`.

 #### length() : integer
 If the input collection contains a single item of type string, the function will return the length of the string.